 Other users might prefer to use our Linux Remote Desktop.
-These services don’t require any extra setup steps, they simply use a web browser.
+You can start using this service without any extra setup steps, it can be used in a web browser.
 Currently you can authenticate with your UoR password (there is no Multifactor Authentication).
 Access to Linux Remote Desktop will be particularly useful to those users who are used to the NX service on campus.
-Connecting through the NX web player has less functionality than the desktop client and some users might choose to use the web browser based access when connecting from shared computers, while setting up the full NoMachine client on their home machine for regular working from home (connection can be done via ssh tunnel, see point 1, or using VPN, see point 3).
-The RDS (Windows Remote Desktop) provides on campus and off campus access to a number of frequently used applications, in particular it provides some applications that can be used only on campus.
-It is also a full Windows Remote Desktop with access to SMB shares (e.g. ndrive, collab shares, research data storage) and many other services available on the campus network.
+Connecting through the NX web player has less functionality than the desktop client and some users might choose to use the web browser based access when connecting from shared computers, while setting up the full NoMachine client on their home machine for regular working from home.
+Using the client app is now also available from off campus.

 For information on connecting using the Virtual Private Network, VPN (and who can use it), please visit the DTS remote working pages.
 Note that researchers, including research students, who work on our Unix systems will not need the VPN and can rely on the ssh connection via act-ssh or the Linux Remote Desktop.
 It should be mentioned that for security reasons the VPN does not provide unrestricted access to the whole campus network, but only to the main services.
 Research staff and research students who work on Windows can now access software from home via AppsAnywhere.
 Some software packages are licensed to be installed on University members’ home PCs as well.
 Access to Unix and Windows data storage is/will be provided by Managed File Transfer (MFT) and act-ssh.